bob-carpenter/bob-carpenter.github.io/_pages/projs.md

 {% include base_path %}

-Almost all of my projects are cooperative; if you'd like to get involved in one of these projects or have another project in mind, please let me know.
-My resarch focus is in algorithms and methodology.
-My development focus is in Stan's language and automatic differentiation library.
+If you'd like to get involved in one of these projects or have another project in mind, please let me know.
+My resarch is in computational statistics algorithms and applied statistics methodology.
+I work on development for Stan's probabilistic programming language and automatic differentiation library.

-## Algorithms
+# Algorithms

-#### Parallel Hamiltonian Monte Carlo
+### Parallel Hamiltonian Monte Carlo

+HMC sampling is embarassingly parallelizable after stationarity;  the sequential bottlenecks are finding the first reasonable draw and adapting to posterior covariance.

 * *Pathfinder*: parallel algorithm to find first reasonable draw; with Lu Zhang, Ben Bales, Aki Vehtari, Andrew Gelman

 * *Parallel covariance adaptation*: needs engineering for Stan; led by Ben Bales, Yi Zhang

-* *Embarrassingly parallel MCMC*: needs to be engineered and evaluated on actual hardware
+* *Embarrassingly parallel MCMC*:  trivial given random draw and adaptation

-#### Integrators for stiff Hamiltonains
+### Integrators for stiff Hamiltonains

 * variable stepsize leapfrog and implicit midpoint integrators; with Chriag Modi, Alex Barnett

-## Stan
+# Stan

 My main development project is Stan, where I'm primarily involved with the language design and automatic differentiation library.